How does ASC 842 affect EBITDA?

 The net result will be a slightly lower current ratio (the value of current assets divided by current liabilities).
 Other ratios affected would include the debt to net worth ratio, funded debt to EBITDA, and debt service coverage.

-Ultimately, the lease accounting changes in ASC 842 should not significantly impact a business valuation.
+Accurate lease accounting under ASC 842 requires careful discount rate selection and cash flow modeling to ensure financial ratios are not distorted by accounting choices.
+Purpose-built lease accounting software automates these calculations and ensures compliance without manual risk.
 However, the calculation of cash flows, discount rates, and other figures can significantly impact the bottom line if accounting practices are not carefully considered.
-To ensure lease accounting that’s both accurate and optimized for your financial ratios, you need a system built for the task.
-Occupier’s products and services were built to ensure ASC 842 compliance, giving you the best results in your financial reporting.
+To ensure lease accounting that's both accurate and optimized for your financial ratios, you need a system built for the task.
+Occupier's products and services were built to ensure ASC 842 compliance, giving you the best results in your financial reporting.

 We leverage a modern and innovative tech stack that takes all the worry out that comes with the changes in standards.
 If you're ready to see how Occupier can streamline your entire lease accounting lifecycle, get in touch with us today and schedule a demo.